Axinom/drm-quick-start/Readme.md

             }
         ]
     ```
+or if you are using a sample video provided by Axinom, the key seed of the
+tenant used to encode the content might be different.
+Hence, you can create a
-or you can create a license token for your video with the key and the keyID using
+license token for the video with the key and the keyID using
-https://portal.axinom.com/mosaic/tools/entitlement-message and use it in the license
+https://portal.axinom.com/mosaic/tools/entitlement-message and use it in the
-token.
+video entry.

 1. Create a *Secrets.json* file based on the sample below and place it in
 the same directory as *Server.js*. **Replace the communication key below with